You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 By 2011 the lineup had expanded to include bassist Tony Renda and guitarist Matt Ullestad.
 This quartet enjoyed a brief run together before scheduling conflicts forced a temporary hiatus.

 Daniel's departure led to the 2012 arrival of drummer Mark DeGregory.
 With a new lineup and a newly invigorated mission, the band is back to work and ready for action.

-Based in New Jersey, Orpheus Nine will soon begin recording its debut album.
+Based in New Jersey, Orpheus Nine is currently recording its debut album.